arinco-crew-community/automation-anywhere-devops/README.md

 In this blog, we will explore how to build an Azure DevOps Pipeline for moving bots between Development Control Room and UAT/Production for Automation Anywhere 360, the cloud service offered by Automation Anywhere.

+The code and the content of this blog is also available on [Arinco Community GitHub](https://github.com/arinco-crew-community/automation-anywhere-devops)

 ## What is Automation Anywhere

 In simple terms, Automation Anywhere is a Robotic Process Automation (RPA) solution that offers numerous tools to automate repetitive tasks.
 Although it's a more complex RPA provider, a detailed exploration of its functionalities falls outside the purview of this blog article.